SirVer/ultisnips/docs/RELEASING.md

 # Releasing UltiSnips

 Maintainer notes for cutting a new release.
-Audience: project maintainers.

 ## Steps